F41zK4r1m/HackTheBox/OnlyForYou.md

  ## Enumeration:

- Started with the quick rustscan & observed 2 open ports 80 & 22.
+I started with a quick rustscan and observed that there were two open ports: 80 and 22.

  ```
  sudo rustscan -a 10.10.11.210 -- -sC -sV -vv -oN onlyforyou_nmap